Pokrovsk: The Frontline Town That Could Change the Russia–Ukraine War

 In televised comments, Shoigu further asserted that Russian forces had managed to capture 390 square miles of territory in Donbas over the same period.

-According to Temur, Kyiv’s foundering offensive in Kursk has only served to confirm Pokrovsk’s strategic importance.
+According to Temur, Kyiv’s foundering offensive in Kursk has served only to confirm Pokrovsk’s strategic importance.

 On Sept.
 11, Moscow claimed that its troops had managed to wrest at least 10 settlements near the border in Kursk from Ukrainian forces.